danlangford/5e/mechanics/index.md

 {% include pagelisting.html %}

 {% include quote.md author="Jesse Schell" text="Game mechanics are the core of what a game truly is.
 They are the interactions and relationships that remain when all of the aesthetics, technology, and story are stripped away." %}

-> "Game mechanics are the core of what a game truly is.
-They are the interactions and relationships that remain when all of the aesthetics, technology, and story are stripped away."
->
-> -Jesse Schell